Brand Positioning for Contract Manufacturing

 This is your value proposition.

-What specific value do you bring for your customers when they engage your contract manufacturing company?
+What specific value do you bring to your customers when they engage your contract manufacturing company?
 What problems and pains does your company help your customers overcome?
 How does your company succeed in meeting their needs where others fail?

-There are lots of tools that can help you identify your customer’s fundamental needs and map them against your products and services to define your unique ‘value proposition’.
+There are lots of tools that can help you identify your customers’ fundamental needs and map them against your products and services to define your unique ‘value proposition’.

 Complete the value proposition canvas